ddycai/simple-template-engine/README.md

 Please be careful not to name a block _content_ unless you are intentionally defining a content block.
 If you define a content block, it will be prepended to the non-block content in the layout.

-**Extending a template extending a template**: If the parent template is extending another template (let's call that the grandparent), then any non-block content in the parent will be appended to the content block in the child.
-This new content block will be the content block of the grandparent.
+**A template that extends a template that extends a template**: If the parent template is extending another template, then any non-block content in the parent will be appended to the content block of their child.
+This new content block will become the content block of the grandparent.

 Layouts
 -----

 You can set the Environment to have a layout so that every template it creates extends that layout.
+This is useful if your site has the same layout throughout.

 ```php
 $plink = new Plink\Environment('path/to/templates');